Next Tournament Date

 1. Put your skills to the test

-In taekwondo, as in most other sports, you spend a lot of time and energy going through training and drills to improve your skills and get better at karate.
-The field of play in karate is not the local stadium but the karate tournament.
-Why should your child spend so much time in karate class working on kicks, punches, flexibility, and learning all those sparring combinations and strategies if they never get the opportunity to test their skills?
+In taekwondo, as in most other sports, you spend a lot of time and energy going through training and drills to improve your skills and get better at taekwondo.
+The field of play in taekwondo is not the local stadium but the taekwondo tournament.
+Why should your child spend so much time in taekwondo class working on kicks, punches, flexibility, and learning all those sparring combinations and strategies if they never get the opportunity to test their skills?
 That’s like studying so hard for a test they’ll never take!

 2. Improve your game by sparring with new opponents